MCWillemsen/mouselabWEB20/README.md

 - works with a touch screen
 - using blurring on boxes rather than a box covering the information
 - new mysqli code compatible with newer php versions in the php scripts
-- this version: delays
+- this version: new flexible layout
 ------------------
-# Demo
+# Demo (old version, not updated yet)
 Go the the following link to test a demo version (enter your own identifier in the "subject=" part) http://www.mouselabweb.org/mouselabWEB20-withDelays/tv.php?subject=test&condnum=0 Use condnum to see different versions of the orders or use condnum=-1 to determine this randomly